Sutter County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 With its agricultural heritage, Sutter County is proud to have developed the seedless grape, transforming the raisin industry.
 As 88% of its land is dedicated to farming, heavy vehicles, such as trucks, are more frequent on its roads and major highways, the SR 20, 70, 99, and 213.
-These enormous vehicles move slower and are operated differently than regular passenger vehicles.
+These enormous vehicles move more slowly and are operated differently from regular passenger vehicles.
 Combined with narrow rural roads, sharp turns, and poorly maintained roadways, the risk of truck accidents involving pedestrians and other vehicles increases.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH